CodingTrain/website-archive/_CodingChallenges/140-leibniz-formula-pi.md

     video_id: "d0vY0CKYhPY"
 ---

-In this coding challenge, I use the Leibniz Formula to approximate the digits of Pi.
+In this coding challenge, I use the Leibniz formula (aka infinite series) to approximate the digits of Pi and graph the convergence.